SinghShreya05/GSoC-2021/README.md

 - Codebase: [GitHub](https://github.com/fossology/Minerva-Dataset-Generation)
 - Documentation: [Wiki](https://fossology.github.io/gsoc/docs/2021/minerva/)

-Why there is need to generate dataset?
+Why there is a need to generate a dataset?
 1. To implement any Machine learning/Deep learning algorithm we need a better and bigger dataset of SPDX Licences.
 Due to the lack of dataset currently, all the 10 algorithms which have been tested on Atarashi are restricted to 59% accuracy.
 But unfortunately, there exists no such dataset for open source licenses on the web.
-2. Advanced Architectures and algorithms such as LSTMs, GRU, BERT, WordNET, etc. require huge volumes of dataset before achieving the ability to outperform the accuracy of even traditional algorithms such as TF-IDF , n-gram etc.
+2. Advanced Architectures and algorithms such as LSTMs, GRU, BERT, WordNET, etc. require huge volumes of the dataset before achieving the ability to outperform the accuracy of even traditional algorithms such as TF-IDF, n-gram, etc.
-3. Licenses differ from traditional corpora, because of which 50-60% keywords are similar in any two licences, and if the licences have the same licence heading but different versions, they're around 90% similar.
+3. Licenses differ from traditional corpora, because of which 50-60% keywords are similar in any two licenses, and if the licenses have the same license heading but different versions, they're around 90% similar.

 There was a loose implementation of n-gramming different permutations and combinations of license text paragraphs.
 Ref: [SPDX-OSS Dataset](https://github.com/hastagAB/SPDX-OSS-Dataset).
 This method needed further improvement to make the dataset more accurate and realistic.

-The main idea was to intially split the licenses on different permutations and combinations of license text paragraphs maintaining sliding window approach and use these existing files as a baseline model for further manipulating and generating texts.
+The main idea was to initially split the licenses into different permutations and combinations of license text paragraphs maintaining a sliding window approach and use these existing files as a baseline model for further manipulating and generating texts.
 Added FOSSology Nomos agent STRINGS.in regex to the files.

 <p align="center">
         <img src="Assets\work.gif" width="400" height="300">